jeaq01/My-Portfolio/README.md

 # Julio Alvarado's portfolio

 # Description
-## A porfolio with some of my previous jobs.
+## A portfolio with some of my previous jobs.

 #  Usage
 ##  A portfolio with different projects using a variety of technologies like HTML, CSS,  Javascript, SQL, NoSQL, NODE and EXPRESS.JS